 One of the most daunting tasks facing hikers is choosing a trail.
 Start by deciding on what you would like to see.
 Waterfalls?
 Old-growth forests?
 Endless views?
 Then decide how far you would like to hike.
 If you haven't hiked much recently, be conservative.
 Five miles roundtrip is a good maximum distance for novices.

 Bear pepper spray may be carried by hikers within Great Smoky Mountains National Park for the strict purpose of protection against bodily harm from aggressive wildlife.
-It should not be applied to people, tents, packs, other equipment or surrounding area as a repellent.
+It should not be applied to people, tents, packs, other equipment, or a surrounding area as a repellent.
 Bear pepper spray is a chemical formula designed specifically to deter aggressive or attacking bears.
-It must be commercially manufactured and labeled as "Bear Pepper Spray" and be registered with the Environmental Protection Agency and individual states.
+It must be commercially manufactured and labeled as "Bear Spray" and be registered with the Environmental Protection Agency and individual states.
 Bear spray must contain between 1% to 2% of the active ingredients capsaicin and related capsaicinoids.